cosmos72/schemesh/doc/shell/builtins.md

 Syntax: `cd-`

 Change the current directory of parent job, setting it to previous current directory.

+Each job has its own current directory: initially it is inherited from parent job, but can be changed independently.<br/>
+The simple `cd-` changes the current directory of the parent (i.e. enclosing) job by default.<br/>
+To change the current directory of the whole shell, use `global cd-`

 Return success if the directory is successfully changed, otherwise raise an exception.